nickyiliwang0000/h/css/advanced-layouts.md

 Now that we understand how to limit the sizing and see the benefits of using percentages with our elements, what if we want to put some space between our elements?

-Open up [calcLayout.html](https://hychalknotes.s3.amazonaws.com/calcLayout.html) to follow along.
+Open up <a href="https://hychalknotes.s3.amazonaws.com/calcLayout.html" class="exercise" download>calcLayout.html</a> to follow along.

 In previous examples, we had to ensure that the widths of child elements added up to the same width of the parent container.